admahood/neonPlantEcology/README.md

 `species_occurrence_matrix <- npe_community_matrix(sites, binary=TRUE)`

-### npe_diversity_info
+### npe_summary

-`npe_diversity_info` calculates various biodiversity and cover indexes at the plot or subplot scale for each year for each plot.
+`npe_summary` calculates various biodiversity and cover indexes at the plot or subplot scale for each year for each plot.
 Outputs a data frame with number of species, percent cover, relative percent cover, and shannon diveristy, for natives, exotics and all species.
 Also calculates all of these metrics for the families and/or species of your choice.

 | Variable | Description | Additional arguments |
 |:---------|-------------|-------------|